 Masti

-Part restaurant, part cocktail bar, Masti is the latest offering from restaurateur Manpreet Sekhon coming into 2023.
+Part restaurant, part cocktail bar, Masti is the latest offering from restaurateur Manpreet Sekhon.
 She’s put together the ultimate sharing menu with loads of vegetarian and vegan items on there.

 For those who like to play it safe, the butter chicken here is next level, while anyone venturing further down the menu will relish in the scallop coconut curry.